 If you’re looking for something more relaxed, consider visiting the Kemah Boardwalk on the coast near Houston.
 A classic American boardwalk, this destination has rides and games, but is also a pleasant place to just stroll and enjoy the seaside.
 It’s perfect for families with little ones who might not yet be ready for the big rides.

 That’s not all, though.
-There are many, many more amusement and water parks scattered throughout Texas.
+There are many, many more amusement and water parks scattered throughout Texas, not to mention the annual state fair in Dallas.
 This state seems to love its roller coasters!
 So if that’s your idea of a good time, search for theme parks in your area.
 There’s sure to be at least one.

 Hiking in state and national parks

 As one of the largest states in the US, Texas has plenty to offer in terms of natural beauty.
 What could be better than spending the day with your family on a hike through one of the state’s many gorgeous parks?

 For those looking for a high-intensity hike, Big Bend National Park or Guadalupe Mountains National Park could be the spot for you.
 But there are plenty of other options for the mellow hikers among us.

 For example, Longhorn Caverns State Park has a whole network of caves that you can explore to escape the Texas heat.
 Another fun option is Dinosaur Valley State Park.
 There, you’ll find fossils and other remnants of our prehistoric ancestors.

 Staying by the coast?
 Check out Padre Island National Seashore, a stunning beach where you can lounge in between dips into the Gulf of Mexico.

 Texas has a reputation for being an endless expanse of desert filled with nothing but cacti and tumbleweeds.
 We’re here to tell you that’s simply not the case.